 Internet Speed Test Canada

-Tip: For accurate results, close other apps/tabs, connect via Ethernet if possible, and run the test 2-3 times at different times of day.
+For accurate results: Close streaming apps and downloads, use Ethernet if possible, and run the test 2 to 3 times at different times of day.

 Download Speed (Mbps)